European Agency for Safety and Health at Work

 The European Agency for Safety and Health at Work (EU-OSHA) is a decentralised agency of the European Union with the task of collecting, analysing and disseminating relevant information that can serve the needs of businesses, governments and specialists involved in safety and health at work.
-Set up in 1994 by Council Regulation (EC) No 2062/94 of 18 July 1994, EU-OSHA is based in Bilbao, Spain, where it has a staff of occupational safety and health (OSH), communication and administrative specialists.
+Set up in 1994 by Council Regulation (EC) No 2062/94 (replaced by Regulation (EU) 2019/126 on 20 February 2019), EU-OSHA is based in Bilbao, Spain, and employs specialists in occupational safety and health (OSH), communication and administration.
 William Cockburn Salazar is the current Executive Director of EU-OSHA.
-Council Regulation (EC) No 2062/94 was replaced by Regulation (EU) 2019/126 on 20 February 2019.